What is an Annotated Bibliography?

 - comment on the intended audience,

 - compare or contrast this work with another you have cited, or

 - explain how this work illuminates your bibliography topic.

-Sample Annotated Bibliography for a Journal Article
+Sample Annotated Bibliography for a Journal Article using APA Style

-The authors, researchers at the Rand Corporation and Brown University, use data from the national Longitudinal Surveys of Young Women and Young Men to test their hypothesis that nonfamily living by young adults alters their attitudes, values, plans, and expectations, moving them away from their belief in traditional sex roles.
+The authors, researchers at the Rand Corporation and Brown University, use data from the National Longitudinal Surveys of Young Women and Young Men to test their hypothesis that nonfamily living by young adults alters their attitudes, values, plans, and expectations, moving them away from their belief in traditional sex roles.
 They find their hypothesis strongly supported in young females, while the effects were fewer in studies of young males.
 Increasing the time away from parents before marrying increased individualism, self-sufficiency, and changes in attitudes about families.
-In contrast, an earlier study by Williams, cited below, shows no significant gender differences in sex role attitudes as a result of nonfamily living.
+In contrast, an earlier study by Williams cited below shows no significant gender differences in sex role attitudes as a result of nonfamily living.